mmfausnaugh/tica/README.md

 (Setting up a virtual environement is considered best practice.)

-Instead, You can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.
+Instead, you can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

-2D bias and flat field calibration models are distributed via an application called [DVC](htpps://www.dvc.org) (Data Version Control).
-To retrieve the model, install DVC on your system, and use
+2D bias and flat field calibration models are distributed via an application called [DVC](https://www.dvc.org) (Data Version Control).
+DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
+The calibration models themselves live in the cloud, currently a Gdrive account associated with MIT.
+With DVC, you will be able to easily update to the latest calibration models whenever they are available, or revert to old versions if you need to reproduce prior results.

+First, install DVC following directions on their [website](https://dvc.org/doc/install).
+Then issue the following commands to retrieve the calibration models.

 ```
 cd calibration_models